 Swimming is a great activity when you have plantar fasciitis.
 And that’s because of how this condition typically gets started: as an overuse injury.
 Most often, you irritate your plantar fascia by overdoing it on load-bearing activities like long runs.
 That's because training in the exact same way hits all the same muscles, never giving them a chance to rest and recover.
 (We can prevent this with rest days and cross training, by the way.)

-For many of my patients, the problems don't stop there.
+For many of our patients, the problems don't stop there.
 You can make things worse for yourself if you choose un-supportive footwear.
 Or if you spend your downtime going barefoot.
 Then, if you add in biomechanical issues like tight or weak calf muscles?
 You're in for a world of heel pain.

 Still, you want to stay active while you recover.
 And load-bearing exercise will likely increase your heel pain.
 So, what's the answer!
-Take it from me: swimming will solve so many of those problems.
+Take it from us: swimming will solve so many of those problems.

 First of all, it gets you into the water: a zero-impact environment.
 Right away, that takes all pressure off your plantar fascia, allowing it to heal even as you get in your cardio.